Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Experiments and results

 \subsection{Incorporating boundary conditions}

 We re-train GEM-GCN on the dataset of pulsatile-flow WSS in single and bifurcating arteries, subject to varying coronary blood flow boundary conditions.
+The boundary conditions are passed as average flow rate of a scaled template waveform (Fig.~\ref{fig:waveform}).
 We investigate interpolation between and extrapolation to different boundary conditions outside the limits of the training distribution: As described in Sec.~\ref{sec:data}, values in $[1.87, 4.36]$ $\frac{\text{ml}}{\text{s}}$ are contained in the training data and neural-network predictions subject to boundary conditions within this domain require interpolation.
 Values in $[0.63, 1.87]$ $\frac{\text{ml}}{\text{s}}$ and $[4.36, 5.61]$ $\frac{\text{ml}}{\text{s}}$ require extrapolation, as GEM-GCN is not trained on simulations subject to these inflow values.
-However, GEM-GCN can perform WSS prediction based on an arbitrary boundary condition.
+However, GEM-GCN will produce a prediction based on any arbitrary flow rate.
 Here, we restrict our analysis to a discrete set of boundary conditions from a continuous range for which we have performed CFD simulation (Sec.~\ref{sec:data}).

 Fig.~\ref{plt:extrapolation} quantifies the prediction error for varying boundary conditions in two ways: First, we plot (mean) NMAE over coronary blood flow from which we observe the following: within the training range, the infimum of the NMAE displays a linear dependence on the boundary condition.
 The NMAE values corresponding to boundary conditions higher than this training range stay below this slope, while the NMAE values corresponding to lower values go above it.
 Second, we show a Bland-Altman plot comparing neural-network prediction and ground-truth reference.
 This plot shows that GEM-GCN overestimates WSS for low average magnitude and underestimates WSS for high average magnitude.
 A large amount of data points corresponding to extrapolation fall within the upper and lower bounds of the distribution of interpolated data points.
 From these two plots we conclude that GEM-GCN extrapolates to some extent to boundary condition values higher than those in the ground-truth distribution.